-- 8.3.
-We will review Your application against the eligibility criteria. - 8.4.
-We may determine whether an application meets the eligibility requirements in these grant guidelines at any stage during assessment of the application. - 8.5.
-If an application is considered ineligible, You will be notified.
-You may submit an appeal against the administrative process in relation to this decision (eligibility appeal) within 30 days of the date of the eligibility decision notification, as specified in section 13 of these grant guidelines. - 8.6.
-If an application is ineligible, the application may not be progressed through the assessment process and We will not recommend the application for funding.
+- 9.1 We will review Your application against the eligibility criteria. - 9.2 We may determine whether an application meets the eligibility requirements in these grant guidelines at any stage during assessment of the application. - 9.3 If an application is considered ineligible, You will be notified of that decision.
+You may submit an appeal against the administrative process in relation to this decision (eligibility appeal) within 30 days of the date of the eligibility decision notification, as specified in section 14 of these grant guidelines. - 9.4 If an application is ineligible, the application may not be progressed through the assessment process and We will not recommend the application for funding.